 The combinations of abilities and modifiers available – choosing a scythe and upgrading its specific abilities, equipping up to 3 books, upgrading skills, plus extras like seeing each word’s potential damage in advance – let you prepare Grimm for success in your preferred style of play.
 Do you want to focus on dealing maximum damage?
-Do you want to focus on healing and shielding, refilling your health easily and often?
-Do you want a “knowledge is power” strategy, where you can preview which enemies are ahead and see how much damage you’ll take so that you can choose the optimal word every time?
+Do you want to focus on healing and shielding, refilling your health easily?
+Do you want a “knowledge is power” strategy, where you can preview how much damage you’ll dish out so that you can choose the optimal word every time?
 Or do you want a more chaotic, RNG-based approach, where you ramp up the chance of seeing high-scoring crystal tiles or of dodging enemy attacks outright?
 Each of these styles has upgrades and skills to support them.

-The first few levels demonstrate a basic principle of spelling longer and more complex words to deal greater damage to opponents.
-But later levels present you with situations where going for the longest word isn’t always best.
+The first few levels demonstrate a basic principle of spelling longer and more complex words to deal greater damage.
+But later levels present you with situations where the longest word isn’t always best.
 Many enemies have special conditions on which words can most effectively defeat them.
-An enemy might take double damage from words that use corner tiles, or they might be entirely immune to words longer than 5 letters.
+An enemy might take double damage from words that use corner tiles, or they might be immune to words longer than 5 letters.
 These enemies challenge players to adapt to the tiles in their current board, rather than to rely on familiar go-to words.

 LQR also features special effect tiles that change up the board.
-Whirlwind tiles change to a different letter every turn, and spiky tiles damage Grimm when used, while plague tiles do zero damage if they are used but infect nearby tiles when unused.
+Whirlwind tiles change letter every turn, while plague tiles do zero damage if they are used but infect nearby tiles when unused.
 Modified tiles add an extra layer of strategy, as you weigh up whether using affected tiles and taking damage is worthwhile, or whether unused tiles might trap you in the next turn.

 However, as LQR is turn-based and without time limits, your turns are not panicked scrambles for the nearest available word but relaxed explorations of the letter board.
 It’s a low-stakes and gentle game, at least on the standard levels at Normal difficulty.
-However, level variants can increase the difficulty and urgency if you want a faster-paced challenge or a test of your puzzling ability.
-Each level has 3 variants; standard, time trial, and the more restrictive challenge mode.
-Completing all three versions of a level unlocks its Crystal Star challenge; this places an overall condition on the level and specific conditions upon enemies, while increasing enemy health and damage output.
+However, each level has 2 more difficult variants – a timed trial and a challenge mode which adds a condition.
+Completing all three versions of a level unlocks its Crystal Star challenge; this adds an overall condition on the level and specific conditions upon enemies, while increasing enemy health and damage output.

 After 10 hours of play on the default Normal mode, I’ve completed the initial play-through of every level and most of the time trials.
-I’ve also tried out the Expert mode, in which I’m currently stuck on level 8.
-Expert mode is a dramatic difficulty increase – surviving these levels requires players to focus on their puzzle and strategy skills, and to invest more attention into the RPG side of LQR.
+I’ve also tried the Expert mode, where I’m currently stuck on level 8.
+Expert mode is a major difficulty increase – surviving these levels requires players to focus on their puzzle and strategy skills, and to invest more attention into the RPG side of LQR.

 In every aspect other than gameplay, there is less to say about Letter Quest Remastered.
 Grimm’s journey is shown via brief comic-book-panels after every few levels.
 Depending on how quickly you progress, you may have forgotten the previous panel by the time you read the next one.
 (However, all unlocked comics can be revisited from the main map screen).
 Although a story is unnecessary for this type of game, it does establish that this particular Grim Reaper is sympathetic – the only thing he wants to murder is pepperoni pizza.